The-Back-Room/The-Back-Room.github.io/docs/windows-themes/horror.md

 <div class="description body">
 <h3 class="text-gamma">IT</h3>
 A horror theme for Windows 10 and 11 inspired by the popular horror novel and movie franchise IT.<br /><br />
-<a href="https://gitlab.com/the-back-room/deskthemepacks/sfw/it/-/archive/main/it-main.zip" class="text-delta btn btn-secondary btn-sm">Download</a> <a href="/windows-themes/horror/it" class="text-delta btn btn-secondary btn-sm">Read More</a>
+<a href="https://gitlab.com/the-back-room/deskthemepacks/sfw/it/-/archive/main/it-main.zip" class="text-delta btn btn-secondary btn-sm">Download</a> <a href="/windows-themes/horror/it" class="text-delta btn btn-secondary btn-sm">Overview</a>
 </div>
 </div>